pgroenbaek/dbtracks-stf-profiles/README.md

 ## Installation
 This repository only contains the STF track profiles.
 The textures can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).

-You more than likely have the textures in your route already if you ever need these profiles for super-elevation.
+You more than likely have the textures in the route already if you ever need these profiles for super-elevation.

 ### Open Rails 1.5.1: